Configuring distributed caches

 UDP

-Database registry - JDBC_PING2 protocol.
+Database registry using the JGroups JDBC_PING2 protocol.

 The following table shows transport stacks that are available using the --cache-stack runtime option and a minimum configuration: